romi/romi-rover-build-and-test/oquam/docs/Readme.md

 ## Triggers and delays

-It is also possible to insert trigger into the script.
+It is also possible to insert triggers into the script.
 Triggers allow you to synchronise other actions with the traveling of the CNC, for example, grabbing an image from a camera.